 As the Whittlesey Chair of History and Archaeology at the American University of Beirut, Emily conducted archaeological field-work in Sudan and Turkmenistan.
 Previously, as the Chief Epigrapher of the Brown University-Cairo University Epigraphic Survey at the Great Pyramids of Giza in Egypt, she directed epigraphic work for seven years at the most famous ancient site in the world.
-Next summer, she will be returning to Mongolia, where she surveyed archaeological sites this past June.
+This summer, she returned to Mongolia to conduct field-research on religion.

 Not content to contain her teaching to the rigid confines of a university classroom, she has also taught students outside of “official” educational spaces in the U.S. and Middle East — such as Syrian refugees, young cancer patients in Beirut, at-risk Providence youth, and developmentally disabled adults in Rhode Island.